-- · Understand how multilevel/hierarchical/structured data challenge the assumptions of pooled, i.e., standard, regression models - · Distinguish the concepts of fixed and random effects in the context of multilevel data - · Estimate regression models with varying slopes and varying intercepts - · Generate such post-estimation quantities as marginal effects, predicted probabilities, etc. from multilevel regression models - · Use graphical tools to present results from multilevel regression models
+- · Understand how multilevel/hierarchical/structured data challenge the assumptions of pooled, i.e., standard OLS regression models - · Distinguish the concepts of fixed and random effects in the context of multilevel data - · Estimate regression models with varying slopes and varying intercepts

+- · Generate such post-estimation quantities as marginal effects, predicted probabilities, etc. from multilevel regression models - · Use graphical tools to present results from multilevel regression models

 The course content will be reinforced through regular hands-on exercises.
 Participants will learn how to use R to manage multilevel data, analyze their own multilevel data, and to communicate their results to a broader audience.
 Practical examples and applied exercises form an integral part of the course.
+Participants will have the opportunity to use data from their own projects for assignments during the course if applicable.
+A course project allows participants to complete a research project from start to end using multilevel modeling.